C2SM-RCM/CCLM2CMOR/README.rst

 Contact
 =======

-Currently the tool is administrated by Silje Sørland (ETH Zürich).
-You can contact her at: silje.soerland@env.ethz.ch
+Currently the tool is administrated by Andreas Dobler (MET Norway).
+You can contact him at: andreas.dobler@met.no

 Involved people
 ===============